grant-brooks/Attendance/README.md

 #Update 1.0.1
 ######January 12, 2016
-Build 383
+Build Identifier:
+P018040.1201a

+Technical Version Number:
+1.0.0.383

 ##Changes in this Version

-###Addresses issue of users with certain passwords being unable to log in.
+• Addresses issue of users with certain passwords being unable to log in.
-###Sign Out of Application button now functions as expected.
+• Sign Out of Application button now functions as expected.
-###Various bug fixes.
+• Various bug fixes.

 ##Known Issues

-###Forget Password button does not function.
+• Forget Password button does not function.
-###Create Account button does not function.
+• Create Account button does not function.
-###Some UIAlertView buttons are not interactive, or do not function as expected.
+• Some UIAlertView buttons are not interactive, or do not function as expected.
-###Some features are not yet implemented.
+• Some features are not yet implemented.

 ---------------------------------------------------------------------------------------------------------------------